Tidal heating in detached double white dwarf binaries: Summary and Conclusions

-The standard criteria regarding mass transfer stability of ELM WDs is that ELM DWDBs with mass ratios $q>2/3$ will merge \citep{Soberman1997}.
-This criteria relies on the assumption that the WD donors are completely degenerate when they start mass transferring at Roche contact.
-We predict that ELM WD are typically hot and large at the onset of mass transfer due to inevitable tidal heating during the detached DWDB phase.
-The consequences of this on the physics and stability of mass transfer of ELM WDs in DWBDs was not in the scope of this work.
-So a natural next step is to consider the finite temperature dependent mass transfer stability of white dwarfs.
-From our results, we can already speculate that finite temperature ELM WD in DWDBs should be more stable to mass transfer.
-This is because they should expand \textit{less} than their completely degenerate counterparts, due to being partially thermally supported in the outer layers.
-However, detailed stellar models \citep[e.g.,][]{Wong2021} will be required to formulate a stability criteria which depends on a given ELM WD's thermal properties.
-For now, large radii and hot temperatures at Roche contact implies that only very equal DWDBs should merge according to dynamical mass transfer stability arguments. \\
+{In this paper, we suggest} that ELM WD are typically hot and large at the onset of mass transfer{.
+This is due to a combination of: DWDB formation frequencies $\gtrsim 0.1$~mHz which do not allow the ELM WD components to completely cool, and also inevitable tidal heating when $f\gtrsim 2$~mHz.} The consequences of this on the physics and stability of mass transfer of ELM WDs in DWBDs was not in the scope of this work.
+So a natural next step is to consider the finite temperature dependent mass transfer stability of white dwarfs. \\

+{From our results, we can already speculate that finite temperature ELM WD in DWDBs should be more stable to mass transfer compared to \cite{Soberman1997}'s $q>2/3$ criteria for a DWDB merger.} This is because they should expand \textit{less} than their completely degenerate counterparts, due to being partially thermally supported in the outer layers. {This may also work to stabilize the criteria which account for the physics of mass transfer and tidal torques which act to destabilize the onset of mass transfer \citep{NelemansMT,Marsh2004}. }However, detailed stellar models \citep[e.g.,][]{Wong2021} will be required to formulate a stability criteria which depends on a given ELM WD's thermal properties and details of mass transfer. \\

-Our predictions about large radii and hot temperatures at Roche contact has several implications for transient phenomena and stellar populations detected by electromagnetic telescopes.
+Our predictions about large radii and hot temperatures at Roche contact {also} has several implications for transient phenomena and stellar populations detected by electromagnetic telescopes.
 In particular, He+CO white dwarf binaries which reach Roche contact are candidate progenitors for Type .Ia supernovae explosions, stably mass transferring AM CVn binary systems, and RCrB stars.
 The precise branching of these three scenarios, and hence expected rates of each outcomes depends not only on the stability of mass transfer, but also on the nuclear stability of the accreting CO white dwarf.
-For example, formation of an RCrB star requires unstable mass transfer without any thermonuclear explosion.
-In this paper, we suggest that ELM WD donors in the progenitors of such exotica should generically be at least $10,000$~K, and therefore have radii at least 1.5 times the degenerate radius for WD.
-This should be taken into account not only for future gravitational wave detection, but also transient rates and stellar populations detectable by electromagnetic telescopes at present day.
+For example, formation of an RCrB star requires unstable mass transfer without any thermonuclear explosion. \\